Physics-Enhanced Machine Learning: a position paper for dynamical systems investigations: Physics and domain knowledge biases to obtain a PEML architecture

 \subsection{Three broad groups of PEML approaches}

 PEML strategies can be grouped as summarised in Figure 7.
-This groups are based on building a PEML model ($M$) considering two main questions: (i) how much physics vs data should be included?; (ii) how are the physics-model, domain knowledge, and data-driven model integrated?
+These groups are based on building a PEML model ($M$) by answering two main questions: (i) how much physics vs data should be included?; (ii) how are physics, data and physics and domain knowledge biases integrated?

-\subsubsection{Physics-informed ML: $f({\bf x})\approx M[D({\bf x}_{measured}, {y}_{measured}, \boldsymbol{ \theta}_D)+biases)]$}
+\subsubsection{Physics-Informed ML: $f({\bf x})\approx M[D({\bf x}_{measured}, {y}_{measured}, \boldsymbol{ \theta}_D)+biases)]$}

 Medium/large volume of informative data is available.
-A data-driven model is developed, and physics and domain knowledge biases can be then introduced to constrain the space of admissible solutions that are going to be explored by the ML algorithm.
-As a result, these biases can accelerate training and improve the model generalisation \cite{ref2}.
-For example, the four biases can be introduced in the loss function in PINNs architecture to accelerate a Partial Differential Equation solver \cite{ref2}.
-The biases can be introduced by incorporating a numerical integration scheme (learning bias) \cite{ref1}, or stick-slip temporal constraints \cite{saurabh} in sparse system equation discovery \cite{ref3}.
-The incorporation of biases in the GP regression models (e.g. by using a physics-based kernel function) is discussed at length in \cite{ref4, ref4bis}.
+A data-driven model $D$ with parameters $\boldsymbol{ \theta}_D$ is developed, and biases are introduced to constrain the space of admissible solutions that are going to be explored.
+For example, measured data can be replaced by synthetic data obtained with high-fidelity physics-based models (observational bias) to develop reduced order models.
+Biases can be introduced in the loss function in PINNs architectures to accelerate a Partial Differential Equation solver \cite{ref2}.
+Biases can be introduced by incorporating a numerical integration scheme (learning bias) \cite{ref1}, or stick-slip temporal constraints \cite{saurabh} in sparse system equation discovery \cite{ref3}.
+Biases can be introduced by selecting physics-based mean and kernels, and constraints, of Gaussian Process (GP) regression models \cite{ref4, ref4bis}.
+It is worth noting that given the proposed definition, Physics-Guided NNs, Physics-Informed NNs and Physics-Encoded NNs (e.g., \cite{ref5}) can be all classified as Physics-Informed ML strategies.

-\subsubsection{Physics-guided ML: $f({\bf x})\approx M[G({\bf x}_{model}, \boldsymbol{ \theta}_p) + biases]$}
+\subsubsection{Physics-Guided ML: $f({\bf x})\approx M[G({\bf x}_{model}, \boldsymbol{ \theta}_p) + biases]$}

-A detailed physics-based model is believed to be highly accurate and representative of the dynamical system being investigated.
-Small/medium informative measurements (data) are available (observational bias) and other biases can be also introduced.
-The focus of these approaches is typically the identification of the physics-based model parameters, input or joint input-state estimation.
-Apart from the model form bias, physics and domain knowledge biases can be directly embedded as learning bias and/or as inductive bias of the hybrid physics-data model.
-Examples include Probabilistic Model Updating (e.g. Bayesian Inference, Data Assimilation), and Physics-guided NNs \cite{eleni}.

-It is worth mentioning that introducing informative data and physics and domain-knowledge biases for improving the performance of a detailed physics-based model, especially in forecasting tasks, usually significantly increase the computational cost.